jbk2/fakebook/README.md

 - Cronjobs, via Whenever gem, are used to run cleanup tasks.
   - On deployment need to run `bundle exec whenever --update-crontab`

+### Docker
+- dev.Dockerfile & prod.Dockerfile files are written for respective environments.
+- To build development or production images adjust docker-compose.yml web and sidekiq services to build from appropriate Dockerfile.
+(Should adjust to be able to pass in environment argument.)

 ---